knighthawk754/devops-interview/README.md

-What is jenkins shared libraries
-What is branching strategics
-How you can merge conflict
-Jenkins pipeline flow
-Security tool are using

-*Code quality tool sonarqube*
-*Owasp tool for dependency check for third party tool*

-What artifacts are using
-What are you deploying
-What is difference run command and cmd command in docker

 1. Write a Terraform code to create multiple S3 buckets
 2. How you managed statefile
 3. So how are you managing the conflict?
 State file conflicts